Benjamin Hall, 1st Baron Llanover: Baron Llanover of Llanover and Abercarn

-After the election of 1854 Benjamin Hall sat on the opposition benches, but following the election of May 1859 and the victory of a coalition of Whigs, Radicals, Peelites and a grouping of Irish MPs that formed the first Liberal Party government, he had hopes of returning to office and it was for a time rumoured that he would be offered the position of Home Secretary.
+After the collapse of the government in February 1858 Benjamin Hall sat on the opposition benches, but following the election of May 1859 and the victory of a coalition of Whigs, Radicals, Peelites and a grouping of Irish MPs that formed the first Liberal Party government, he had hopes of returning to office and it was for a time rumoured that he would be offered the position of Home Secretary.
 On 16 June he was summoned by the Prime Minister and instead of a ministry was offered a barony with elevation to the House of Lords.
-He took the title 'Lord Llanover of Llanover and Abercarn', the names of his estates in Monmouthshire.
+He took the title of Baron Llanover of Llanover and Abercarn, the names of his estates in Monmouthshire.
 This effectively marked the end of his career in politics as in the House of Lords he was never as active as he had been in the Commons and seldom contributed to debate.

 Ideology

-The 'Imperial Dictionary of Universal Biography' says that "His political liberalism was of a very advanced kind" and in a profile in the Monmouthshire Merlin in 1854 he is characterised as "one of the most independent members of the House of Commons – the most liberal and most consistent ... an upright honourable honest man ... regardless of the transient glare of popularity...." who's speeches were delivered with an "exceedingly good humor".
+The 'Imperial Dictionary of Universal Biography' says that "His political liberalism was of a very advanced kind" and in a profile in the Monmouthshire Merlin in 1854 he is characterised as "one of the most independent members of the House of Commons – the most liberal and most consistent ... an upright honourable honest man ... regardless of the transient glare of popularity...." whose speeches were delivered with an "exceedingly good humor".

 A man of his times, his attitude as a wealthy reformer is well captured by the following quotation from his own writings: "It gives me great pleasure always to see a liberal man ... possessed of a large income ... it lies in such a man's (power) to do either harm or good as he chooses, and as so many seem almost to prefer the former, it is a blessing to the lower classes when they find their superior act upon the latter principle".

-A lifelong proponent of Welsh culture and language, he clearly regarded himself as Welshman and, despite spending a large part of his life in London and expending much effort on improving the quality of life of residents of that city, in his writings he always referred to "the English" in a way that defined him differently.
+A lifelong proponent of Welsh culture and language, he clearly regarded himself as a Welshman and, despite spending a large part of his life in London and expending much effort on improving the quality of life of residents of that city, in his writings he always referred to "the English" in a way that defined him differently.
 This appears to have been an issue of identity rather than a political expression of Welsh nationalism.